marikasanuki/coffeecorgi/READMe.md

 ## 1. Background and Overview

 * Biggo will go investigate the mid-index cup and determine if the target coffee bean id # is smaller than, equal to, or larger than the bean contained in the cup.
-* Based on that result, Biggo will either repeat the process on the left half or right half; if it's equal Biggo will fetch the bean and return it to the user!
+* Based on that result, Biggo will either repeat the process on the left half or right half; if it's equal Biggo will fetch the bean and return it to the user.

 ### Notable elements:
 * coffee bean id # (uses any numbers but must be sorted from small to large)